Tašmajdan Park: 20th century

 On the horse race track, a football match was held in 1915, before the German-Austrian attack, between the gunners from the Allied nations (Russia, Great Britain and France) and the Serbian team made of the players from the teams BSK, Velika Srbija and Soko.
 BSK had its own court nearby, on the location of the modern Belgrade University Library.
 During the Interbellum, King Alexander Karađorđević had an idea of building a catholic church in the Ilije Garašanina Street, next to the First Female Realschule.
 He intended to build it above the former quarry, where the modern stadium is, as an edifice "monumental like Vatican cathedral of Saint Peter and beautiful like basilica Sagrada Família in Barcelona".
 The project was never realized.

-The Belgrade's first general urban plan, adopted in 1923 and approved in 1924, envisioned construction of the city's municipal hall at the crossroads of the boulevard and Takovska, but the General Post Office Building was built instead.
+The Belgrade's first general urban plan, adopted in 1923 and approved in 1924, envisioned construction of the city's municipal hall at the crossroads of the boulevard and Takovska, but the Main Post Office Palace was built instead.
 The post office itself was to be built on the lot next to this one, but it turned out it was a church land.
 So the post office was built on the neighboring lot, though completely following the design from the plan, while the Church of Saint Mark was later built on the church parcel planned for the post office.
 The plan also included the Ministry of the Foreign Affairs Building in Tašmajdan itself, but it wasn't built either.

-Tennis court was located on Tašmajdan during World War II.
+A tennis court was located on Tašmajdan during World War II.
 As basketball was played on the clay at the time, local guys began playing basketball there.
 In 1942–44, a group of 4 players was formed: Bora Stanković (1925), Aleksandar Nikolić (1924–2000), Radomir Šaper (1925–98) and Nebojša Popović (1923–2001).
 After the war, the group became founding fathers of the "Yugoslav school of basketball".
 Later, Stanković became secretary general of FIBA, Nikolić was a coach, labeled the "Father of Yugoslav basketball" while Šaper and Popović turned to administrative positions.
 All four are FIBA Hall of Fame inductees.

 After the war, new Communist authorities planned to build a massive building of Arts Museum in Tašmajdan.
 An architectural design competition was organized in 1948, which was won by Nikola Dobrović, but then it was decided his design is "formalist, excessively massive, and fortress-like".
 Miladin Prljević was given the task of reducing the project, so he downsized it from five huge buildings to two, one to exhibit paintings and sculptures, and the other for medieval collection.
 This was still deemed too expensive and it was decided to form a park instead.
 The construction of the park began in 1950 and the opening ceremony was held in May 1954.
 The seedlings were transported by the horse wagons from the nursery gardens in Krnjača and from Zagreb's Forestry Faculty.